Download this set of 12 large hand-drawn feather printables and follow our tutorial to mount printable art and make your own custom frame.

 Okay so we made the printable in 3 colors.
 Each set has 4 feathers, and you really can print them any size I just love the huge size!

-So I want to explain how I like to mount printables on boards.
-But first the back story, few years ago I was in charge of a Girls Camp craft for 300 girls in a limited amount of time.
+A few years ago I was in charge of a Girls Camp craft for 300 girls in a limited amount of time.
 We had a small budget and figuring out how to make it work was a bit of a challenge.
-I wanted the girls to be able to take home what they made and really actually like it… (these were teenagers, so I had a lot of style to try and please.
+I wanted the girls to be able to take home what they made and really actually like it… (these were teenagers, so I had a lot of style to try and please.)
 Ultimately, what I decided to do was printables mounted on boards.
-So I found a bunch of great free printables and then figured out a way to prep, paint and mount the boards in about 20 minutes.
-So I am going to show you that today.
+So I found a bunch of great printables and then figured out a way to prep, paint and mount the boards in about 20 minutes.
+This tutorial is the result!

-This is one of the easiest and (depending on the wood you mount it on) can be a SUPER cheap option for giving your printables a finished look.
+This is one of the easiest and (depending on the wood you mount it on) can be a SUPER cheap option for giving your printables a finished look like this:

 **To save money in the long run, you can use the backer that I used at girls camp.
 3/16 luan plywood boards (8′ x 4′),cut down into the proper size on a table saw or with a circular saw..